iRomain/generator-design/README.md

-# generator-business
+# generator-design
-A business scaffolding generator (with Yeoman)
+A design scaffolding generator (with Yeoman)